 Students are encouraged to take as many elective courses as their schedules will allow.
 Elective courses might include: courses offered by other Psychology Department graduate programs and/or courses offered by other graduate departments.
 Choice of electives should be made in consultation with the student’s faculty advisor.
 In addition, students are encouraged to attend colloquia offered by other graduate programs, both in the Psychology Department and campus-wide.

 16. Diversity and Ethnic Minority Issues

-The discussion of diversity and ethnic minority issues takes place in most Clinical Science Program courses.
+The discussion of diversity and ethnic minority issues takes place in most Clinical Science Program courses, and is a focus of the history and systems class.
 Students are encouraged to take additional courses in diversity and ethnic minority issues while enrolled in the graduate program.
 Students with particular interests in the field of ethnic minority mental health and in cross-cultural psychology are also encouraged to seek internship experiences and to focus their research efforts in this field.

 17. Ethics and Professional Issues

 Ethics and other professional issues constitute an important part of training in clinical science.
 These issues are discussed in a number of contexts including the Clinical Psychology Proseminar, Professional Development in Clinical Science, Specialty Clinics, Lab Meetings, Individual Supervision, and Clinical Science Program Colloquia.

 1. First-Year Research Proposal